 Reading and shared reading books, reading records and library books:

 These need to be returned so they can be changed and ready to go home every Friday.
 Nursery children will not have a shared book until later in the spring term.

 Reading and shared reading books and reading records:

 Books go home.
 Please make a short comment about your child's reading and interest in their book/s.
 If you have any queries, please come and see me.
 Reading books and records should be kept in your child's book bag every day as they may be shared with an adult in school (see above for return details).

 PE takes place either in the school hall or outside (weather permitting).
 Children can come dressed in PE kit (House t-shirts are optional for children in Nursery).
 If you wish to purchase a House t-shirt, please contact us if you unsure which House your child is in.

 We have a fantastic school library with an excellent range of picture books for our EYFS children to enjoy choosing from and to share with their family at home.

 We plan to visit the library every Friday to select one book to take home every week.
-Please make sure that your child's library book is returned the following Wednesday morning.
+Please make sure that your child's library book is returned the following Wednesday morning, or when they are next in school for their usual session later in the week.
 Unfortunately, we are not able to issue a new book unless the previous one has been returned.
-Library visits will start on Friday 17th September.

 Further information about the EYFS can be found on 'Parent Zone' - 'Information for EYFS Parents'